Actipro/WPF-Controls/Documentation/topics/charts/xy-chart-features/baseline.md

 ![Screenshot](../images/appearance-baseline1.png)

-If we set [IsAxisBaselineVisible](xref:@ActiproUIRoot.Controls.Charts.XYChart.IsAxisBaselineVisible) to `True`, then we can easily determine this information.
+If we set [IsAxisBaselineVisible](xref:@ActiproUIRoot.Controls.Charts.XYChart.IsAxisBaselineVisible) to `true`, then we can easily determine this information.

 ![Screenshot](../images/appearance-baseline2.png)